denten-books/plain-text/3-chapter.md

 text.
 "If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
-"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form [@sontag_against_1966, 8-9]."
+"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form" [@sontag_against_1966, 8-9].
-Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance [@best_surface_2009, 10]."
+Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance" [@best_surface_2009, 10].
 Strategies of "deep" interpretation carry with them also a claim to access, and an imbalance of interpretive acumen.
 The critic uncovers what the lay reader does not and cannot see.
 As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and